 Discuss your efforts over the evaluation cycle to maintain and enhance the currency and scope of your subject matter knowledge.

 Discuss any interdisciplinary or other activities over the evaluation cycle that have contributed to your teaching.

+Discuss your involvement in ongoing professional development, especially activities that advance student engagement, learning, and equity.

 Part 4: Results of Student Opinion Surveys